EnMasseProject/enmasse/README.md

 # Contributing

 See [HACKING](HACKING.md) for details on how to build the different components of EnMasse.
 Submit patches using pull requests, or post patches to the mailing lists.
-See the [trello board](https://trello.com/enmasseproject) to get an idea of future plans and areas where you can contribute.
+See the [issues list](https://github.com/EnMasseProject/enmasse/issues) to get an idea of future plans and areas where you can contribute.

 # License